nhoening/StoSim/doc/tut/basic.rst

   * ``_ycol`` (Required) This number indicates which column of your log files should be plotted on the y-axis.
 We wrote the values in column 2, so we take column 2 here as the y xolumn.
   * ``_select`` This refers to a method to pick specific valued from the log files.
-We will also use this below.
+We also used this in our figure, so we'll discuss it below.

 Selecting type and data